davidchesnut/sp-general-docs/docs/how-to-use-the-closeworkbook-method-call-asynchronously.md

 End Sub
   ```

-You don't have to implement the event that is called when the  **CloseWorkbookAsync** method is called.You can find the signature in the "Reference.cs" file in your project "Web References" directory.
+You don't have to implement the event that is called when the **CloseWorkbookAsync**method is called.You can find the signature in the "Reference.cs" file in your project "Web References" directory.
-> [!Note]
+> [!NOTE]
-> You can find the  **CloseWorkbookAsync** method in the proxy class that is generated when you add a Web reference using Microsoft Visual Studio 2005.
-If you are using Visual Studio 2003, you call the **BeginCloseWorkbook** method to close a workbook asynchronously instead.
+> You can find the **CloseWorkbookAsync**method in the proxy class that is generated when you add a Web reference using Microsoft Visual Studio 2005.
+If you are using Visual Studio 2003, you call the**BeginCloseWorkbook**method to close a workbook asynchronously instead.

-Calling the  **CloseWorkbookAsync** method or **BeginCloseWorkbook** method means the call to close a workbook will be executed asynchronously and not cost your application any significant amount of time.
+Calling the **CloseWorkbookAsync**method or**BeginCloseWorkbook**method means the call to close a workbook will be executed asynchronously and not cost your application any significant amount of time.
 ## Example

 The following example shows how to close a workbook asynchronously using Visual Studio 2005.